Smartlyfe21/Sustainable-Energy-Analysis/README.md

 # Sustainable Energy and Environmental Data Analysis

 ## Overview
 This project focuses on analyzing energy consumption, environmental impact, and electricity access across different countries and regions.
-By leveraging machine learning models and data analysis techniques, we aim to identify opportunities for improving energy efficiency, reducing environmental impacts, and enhancing electricity access.
+By leveraging machine learning models and data analysis techniques, i will aim at identifying opportunities for improving energy efficiency, reducing environmental impacts, and enhancing electricity access.
 The insights gained can inform better policy decisions and promote sustainable practices globally.

 ## Key Analyses